The Best Tacos in Phoenix Metro

 It’s exciting to see that since I first wrote about them in 2015 that they’ve added a second location in Chandler.
 Armando and his family are doing delicious work.

 1052 W Broadway Rd, Mesa 85210, Phone: 480-964-9700

 Open: 8am-10pm Daily

 Taquitos Jaliscos is my go-to taqueria in the East Valley.
 They’re located near the intersection of Broadway & Alma School.
-Their fish tacos ($2.79) are made with battered white fish, cabbage, tomato, onion, diced jalapeno and chipotle aioli.
+Their fish tacos ($3.49) are made with battered white fish, cabbage, tomato, onion, diced jalapeno and chipotle aioli.
 Flavorful and crispy, the white fish is prepared perfectly.
 The veggie mix on top with a slight kick from tiny pieces of jalapeno and the chipotle aioli goes with the fish perfectly.
 Fish tacos are available individually or as a combination of two fish tacos and rice & beans for $9.29 or two fish tacos with two carne asada tacos and a drink for $8.79.

 Taquitos Jaliscos offers a salsa bar with flavors ranging from mild, medium, verde and spicy chipotle.
 They also have limes, onions and pickled vegetables.

 This is one of the best taco shops in the area and they’re almost always busy.
 You may have to wait in line for a few minutes but service is prompt and very worth it.